-Since 1999, USAID has supported the country’s transition to a market-oriented democracy and is helping to develop Belarusian civil society and communities.
+Since 1999, USAID has supported activities aimed at creating a more democratic and free market-oriented society in Belarus by helping to develop Belarusian civil society, the private sector and communities.
 USAID has provided access to objective information, stimulated economic empowerment and helped protect vulnerable groups from such global challenges as trafficking in persons (TIP) and infectious diseases.
-To increase Belarusian exposure to the values of American democracy and enhance mutual understanding, USAID has facilitated international exchanges for Belarusian professionals, NGO leaders, entrepreneurs and public sector officials and brought American volunteers to Belarus to share best practices.
+To increase Belarusian exposure to American values and enhance mutual understanding, USAID has facilitated international exchanges for Belarusian professionals, NGO leaders, entrepreneurs and public sector officials, and brought American volunteers to Belarus to share best practices.

-USAID has contributed to improving and protecting the health of families living in radiation-affected areas of Belarus by strengthened awareness of radiation-safe behaviors among residents in the Chernobyl zone, training health care providers in parental and child health in the low-dose radiation affected environment.
-USAID programs have helped improve the quality and effectiveness of TB prevention, diagnosis and treatment programs by training medical professionals and strengthening TB control systems.
+Since the mid-2000s, USAID has contributed to improving and protecting the health of families living in radiation-affected areas of Belarus by strengthening the awareness of radiation-safe behaviors among residents in the Chernobyl zone and training health care providers in parental and child health in the low-dose radiation affected environment.
+USAID programs have helped improve the quality and effectiveness of TB prevention, diagnosis, and treatment programs by training medical professionals and strengthening TB control systems.

 Support to civil society in Belarus is one the key priorities for U.S. Government assistance programs.
 USAID has implemented civil society development programs in Belarus to build mature, sustainable organizations that can effectively partner with key stakeholders to solve current social and economic issues, as well as to advocate for governance and policy changes at the local and national level.
 Additionally, USAID-support has provided millions of Belarusians with access to more objective information about pertinent domestic and international issues.